Lau Ke Aloha:

 And then to take the next step - to allow the medium of art to express what about that native species resonates for you.
 This next step of paying attention, of resonance, is to listen and feel for what is super interesting to you about the native species, what gives you chicken skin or a little rush of energy, what stirs your insides, what touches your heart, what quickens your spirit.
 A fancy word for this soul-to-soul communication is numinosity (go look ʻem go).
 In kaʻao Hawaiʻi (timeless myths) we see it in the tear of a hero or akua and in references to the connection of our personal Wailua-iki to the larger Wailua-nui of the world.

-And so we invite you back to the Hālau Waʻa, to a place known for the kilo practices of its akule fisherman, to become pili again to the practice of paying attention and watching each other.
+And so we invite you back to the Hālau Waʻa, to a place known for the kilo practices of its fisherman, to become pili again to the practice of paying attention and watching each other.

 Mahalo to Dr. Kalei Nuʻuhiwa, Kānaenae Together, and Mauliola Endowment for the lessons on paying attention and watching each other.
 Mahalo to Dr. Susan Cordell of the Hawaii US Forest Service and Hālau ʻŌhiʻa for the lessons on native species superpowers.